Rafael Antonio Gutiérrez: Izalco land disputes

+Sometime during Gutiérrez's presidency, he abolished the country's police force, however, he later was forced to reestablished it.

 Economic crisis and the University of El Salvador

 Gutiérrez supported and was directly involved in the management of the University of El Salvador (UES).
 He revived the University Council that was abolished during Ezeta's presidency.
 El Salvador faced an economic crisis in 1897.
 In response, Gutiérrez took "extreme fiscal policies" to combat the crisis.
 Those policies included the construction of a railroad from San Miguel to La Unión and another from San Salvador to Nejapa.
 Prior to the crisis, he had also constructed a rail line from Ateos to La Joya in 1895 and from La Joya to Santa Ana in 1896.
 His policies, however, were unpopular, and his government was blamed for the poor handling of the crisis.

 He faced protests from university students because of the economic crisis, and as a result, he had the university expel any students who spoke out against him or university officials.
 On 28 September 1898, he issued a decree that would grant the university more autonomy from the government and was signed by Minister of Public Instruction Francisco Gavidia, but the bill never went into effect.